forember/MK-Packager/README.md

 ```

 You can also run `vagrant up fedora` to create the Fedora VM, or
-`vagrant up windows` to create the Windows VM (*Note:* the Windows VM can
+`vagrant up windows` to create the Windows VM (*Note:* the Fedora VM is
-currently be created, but it doesn't do anything yet).
+*experimental*, and probably always will be.
+You can build everything on it,
+but it is not as thoroughly tested.
+The Windows VM is for testing Windows
+targets only; it has no build scripts).

 VirtualBox will open, and the provisioner scripts will run.
 This may take a
 while.
 Once the provisioning finishes, the VM will shut down.
 Run